 In order to provide a stable and consistent platform upon which to build enhancements to IP phones services, Cisco released an updated XML parser beginning with firmware release 8.3(2).
+The Cisco Unified IP Phones 6921, 6941, 6945, and 6961 supports the XML parser from firmware release 9.1(1) onwards.
 As a result, many Cisco Unified IP Phones now contain this updated XML parser which provides a more rigid enforcement of the XML schema.
 This updated parser provides more error logging information when it encounters XML schema violations, and it enables developers to debug their applications more efficiently.